bigeasy/strata/diary.md

 ## Length Race Condition

 Why does the length need to be stored in the page.
 Can't the balancer grab the length into it's nodes?
 Yes.
 It is opportunistic.
-Probably much simpiler.
+Probably much simpler.

 ## Shifting Ghosts